 The story also wandered a lot.
 I am not a wanderer.
 I think it is the main reason that I don’t like books by Nicholas Sparks, or Jodi Piccoult.
 I know it is why I don’t like Charles Dickens.

 For me, if you spend a couple pages setting up a scene, then those details need to be important to the story.
 There were times the author did this, and then it wasn’t important to the story.
 Now, it may end up being important later on in the series, but I didn’t get that far.
 See, Harry Potter does that too, but the details that are woven in are interesting and exciting.
 Even though I didn’t see the immediate need, it was fun to read about anyway.
 When authors do that with everyday things, it is just sort of.
 “Ok, I get it.
 Can we please get back to the action and good bits?!”

 It is why I can’t read Tolkien either.
 I know, so sad.
 I totally love Hobbit and LOTR, but I grew up reading books about his version of Elves, so I have that framework that people of his era didn’t have.
 It just felt so unnecessary!

 Do you love angels?
-Then grab your copy of The Dark One: One for Sorrow on Amazon for only $2.99.
+Then grab your copy of The Dark One: One for Sorrow on Amazon.